oss-vienna-at/movin-things/docs/docs/backend_configuration.md

 subscription, it means just to start polling) will begin, once the first web component instance has initialized.

+!!! note
+    The backend is supposed to hold "the entire world".
+The backend does not use the geo bounding box given as parameter to `get_state` for anything but filtering.

 ## subscription.json

 This configuration currently is an unnecessary additional